dannsam/xenko-docs/manual/graphics/skyboxes.md

 You can modify the following [Skybox component](xref:SiliconStudio.Xenko.Engine.SkyboxComponent) settings:

-* [Background](xref:SiliconStudio.Xenko.Engine.SkyboxComponent.Background): how to display the skybox
+* [Background](xref:SiliconStudio.Xenko.Engine.SkyboxComponent.Background): how to display the skybox.
-* [Intensity](xref:SiliconStudio.Xenko.Engine.SkyboxComponent.Intensity): the skybox background radiation intensity, from 0 (none) to 100 (maximum)
+* [Intensity](xref:SiliconStudio.Xenko.Engine.SkyboxComponent.Intensity): the skybox background radiation intensity, from 0 (none) to 100 (maximum).

 ## Light the scene with a skybox